freenas/freenas-docs/userguide/snippets/xseries.rst

       ipmitool -H 127.0.0.1 -U admin -P admin user set password 2 newpassword

-   Log out of the system with :command:`exit` and disconnect the black USB serial cable from the X series system.
+   Log out of the system with :command:`exit` and disconnect the black USB serial cable from the X-Series system.

-Proceed to :ref:`Using the X Series Console`.
+Proceed to :ref:`Using the X-Series Console`.

 With the Serial Cable
 ^^^^^^^^^^^^^^^^^^^^^

-The X series console can be directly connected to a serial terminal program by temporarily disconnecting the gray serial cable from the system console serial port, #10 on
+The X-Series console can be directly connected to a serial terminal program by temporarily disconnecting the gray serial cable from the system console serial port, #10 on
 :numref:`Figure %s <x_back>`,